cogmaster-stats/r-cogstats/labs/04-regression-lab.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3.png)

+[Lowess smoother](http://en.wikipedia.org/wiki/Local_regression) belongs to local regression methods that allows to assess the linearity of the relationship between two variables (<a href="">Cleveland, 1979</a>).
 The `span=` parameter allows to control the width of the smoothing window.
 The larger it is, the less the local smoother will adjust to local irregularities.
+It is often useful to specify a combination of `type="smooth"` and `type="r"` to get lowess and OLS (regression), i.e. `type=c("p", "r", "smooth")`, superimposed on the same panel since it will help to spot possible deviations from the linearity assumption.

 Pearson's correlation can be obtained with the `cor()` command.